dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/8-factor-identity-1.md

 ---
-title: "Factorising with Polynomial Identities"
+title: "Factorising with Polynomial Identities 1"
-description: "How to factorise a polynomial with quadratic and cubic identities."
+description: "How to factorise a polynomial with quadratic identities."
-slug: "factorising-identities"
+slug: "factorising-identities-1"

 date: 2020-05-27 16:30:27 +1000
-lastMod: 2020-12-10 11:15:26.059 +1100
+lastMod: 2020-12-13 08:02:37.087 +1100

 type: docs
 math: true